Why simple investing is good investing

 Option 3: Work with a financial advisor

-A good advisor can help you with more than just investing, they can advise on tax planning, estate planning, and overall financial strategy.
-This option makes most sense if you have a larger sum to invest, as advisors typically charge at least several hundred euros.
+A good advisor can help you with more than just investing.
+They can advise on tax planning, estate planning, and overall financial strategy.
+They charge a relatively high fee, so this option makes most sense if you have a larger sum to invest.

 The traps of complex investing